-Lockdown has brought home the importance of staying in communication with one another globally and to share in prayer and solidarity as we seek to respond.
+Lockdown brought home the importance of staying in communication with one another globally and to share in prayer and solidarity as we sought to respond.
 As a Diocese we value our formal companion diocesan links, but recognise that World Mission is actually much bigger than this because God is far bigger and cannot be contained within our limited structures.

 'We believe in one holy catholic and apostolic Church'.
 A line we recite week-by-week in the Nicene Creed that affirms that we as parishes and as a diocese are but one small part of the Christian faith.

 - 'apostolic' reminds us that we connect to generations of Christians in of the past and future, led by bishops anointed in succession that leads back to the early church.

 - 'catholic' means both 'broad' and 'universal' - we are part of the family of Christ even when we disagree with each other, and no matter where we are in the world.

 It is very hard to relate to all 2.2 billion Christians on this planet, nor even 85 million Anglicans.
 But by building links with a few in different parts of the globe, our vision and understanding of the lives of our fellow-Christians and our shared joy in the Lord grows.